 Tease feeding is exactly what it sounds like; you will want to dangle the prey item in front of the snake to give the illusion of movement.

 Additionally, some ball python keepers will even gently rub the feeder across the snake’s nose to get them to notice and be more interested in the prey animal.

 Understandably, this method is risky if you aren’t careful.

 It’s a good idea to use very long feeding tongs to assist you and prevent the snake from accidentally chewing on your hand or arm in the process.

 In many cases, you’ll be able to simply drop the frozen feeder in front of the snake and allow them to do its thing once they’ve begun to show interest in eating it.

 Just be sure to be very careful while tease feeding, and only use this method if it’s necessary.

-Usually, once your snake has learned that frozen prey tastes just as great as a live feeder animal, they will have no issues eating frozen feeders regularly.
+Usually, once your snake has learned that frozen food tastes just as great as a live feeder animal, they will not refuse eating frozen feeders regularly.

 Scent The Prey

-In addition to tease feeding, another fairly simple way to get your ball python more interested in their frozen prey is to “scent” the prey with something more pungent and tasty to them.
+In addition to tease feeding, another fairly simple way to get your ball python more interested in their food is to “scent” the prey with something more pungent and tasty to them.